tacosontitan/Glitter/README.md

 WHERE [FirstName] LIKE @FirstName
 ```

+For more information on how to build queries, see the [Query Builder](https://github.com/tacosontitan/Glitter/wiki) documentation.

 ### 🗃️ Encapsulating a Function

 The following example shows how to encapsulate a function that returns a list of users based on a filter, page, and page size.